daisy/pipeline-modules/braille/liblouis-utils/doc/index.md

   or not at all.
 A value not equal to "none", "liblouis" or "auto" will match every Liblouis translator that uses an external hyphenator that matches this feature.
-A translator will only use external hyphenators with the same locale as the translator itself.
+A translator will only use external hyphenators with the same locale as the document.

 `table`
 `liblouis-table`